thanwaICT/Event-Countdown/README.md

 Event Countdown Timer
 A modern, real-time event countdown timer built with React and TypeScript.
 Features a sleek UI with gradient effects, automatic updates without page reloads, and celebration animations when events begin.

+## 🛠️ Built With React + TypeScript

+This project uses **React** for its component-based architecture and efficient rendering, combined with **TypeScript** for type safety and improved code quality.
+The countdown timer showcases:

+- React Hooks (`useState`, `useEffect`, `useRef`)
+- TypeScript interfaces for type-safe props
+- Proper cleanup to prevent memory leaks
+- Real-time state updates without page reloads

 🚀 Features

 Real-time Countdown: Precise countdown timer that updates every second